James W. D. Bland

-James W. D. Bland (1838 – April 27, 1870) was a nineteenth-century African-American politician and carpenter from Virginia.
+James W. D. Bland (c.
+1838 – April 27, 1870) was a nineteenth-century African-American politician and carpenter from Virginia.
 After the Civil War, he was elected to the Virginia Constitutional Convention of 1868 and then to the Virginia State Senate.

 Early life

 Bland was born free in Farmville, Virginia, in Prince Edward County, Virginia.
 His father Hercules Bland had bought his mother Mary and freed her so that their children would be born free.

 James Bland learned to read and write in the home of the former owner of his mother, Alexander Bruce.
 Bland was probably apprenticed to Bruce as a carpenter before working in his father’s cooper shop making hogsheads for tobacco.

 Career

 Bland was probably apprenticed to Bruce as a carpenter before working in his father’s cooper shop making hogsheads for tobacco.

 Following the American Civil War, Bland married in 1867 at the age of twenty nine.

 In 1867, Bland was elected to the Virginia Constitutional Convention of 1868.
 A Republican, he was one of two delegates elected from the southside Piedmont convention district made up of Prince Edward County and Appomattox County, along with a white Republican.
 While a staunch defender of constitutionally guaranteeing the black franchise, Bland supported restoring the vote to ex-Confederates.

 Following the Convention, Bland was elected to the Virginia Senate, for the session of 1869/70.

 Though Bland bought no property during his lifetime, at his untimely death in 1870, his wife immediately bought three lots in Farmville for one thousand dollars.